matthewleechen/BritishPatents/README.md

 ### Named entity recognition

-This section documents the fine tuning of a RoBERTa model for named entity recognition (NER) on the digitized patents.
+This section documents the fine tuning of a BERT model for named entity recognition (NER) on the digitized patents.

 #### Data cleaning